hypo69/hypo/pytest/gemini/src/suppliers/ebay/login.py.md

 # Example fixtures for potential dependencies or settings, not strictly needed for the given code
 @pytest.fixture
 def setup_mode_dev():
-    """Setup the environment to MODE = 'dev'.""" global MODE
+    """Setup the environment to ."""
-    MODE = 'dev'
+    global MODE

     yield
     # Teardown if necessary, but nothing in this scenario to teardown.